evpching/death-grunty-webpage/commands/emote.md

 title: /emote
 ---

 The ***/emote*** command lets you display reactions using **random GIFs/images** from the .hack franchise.
 You can also choose whether to react to a specific user or to no one in particular.
-Majority of these images are GIFs and come from the .hack animes.
+Each image also has a different emote message.

 ### Usage Examples